dragon-fury/song.ly/README.md

 [Spark Streaming](http://spark.apache.org/streaming): The ingested data gets processed by Spark streaming to extract data in the required formats.
 The information of user-song request with timestamp is stored into [Cassandra](http://cassandra.apache.org/) - a NoSQL data store.
 The counts for requested songs and the users' current locations are stored in [Redis](http://redis.io) - a caching datastore - for faster access.
 The data is periodically flushed into [HDFS](http://hortonworks.com/hadoop/hdfs/).

 ####Batch Layer
-[Spark](http://spark.apache.org): Apache Spark reads data from HDFS to find friend suggestions and songs frequently played together.
+[Spark](http://spark.apache.org): Apache Spark reads data from HDFS to find friend suggestions, update relevance scores and mine frequent pattern among songs.
 The recommendations are explained [here](https://goo.gl/Nggqt9).

 Cassandra Tables
 ===============